0-xonk/vanity/readme.md

-# Vanity Management - A Customizable VanityRoles Bot
+# Vanity Management

+A Customizable VanityRoles Bot
+*Best part of it?
+It's free!*